 The following incentive fees are available to BC’s eligible family physicians.
 The purpose of the fees is to improve patient care.
-To read the full preamble for the GPSC billing guides, effective January 1, 2021, click here.
+Read the full preamble for the GPSC billing guides (effective October 1, 2021) to learn more.

 For billing inquiries, please e-mail us.

 The Community Longitudinal Family Physician (CLFP) Portal Codes (14070, 14071) are zero value codes that should be submitted at the beginning of each calendar year by CLFPs and locums who will cover for them.
 Many GPSC initiated fees are only billable by physicians who have fulfilled the requirements of, and successfully submitted, 14070/71.

 Submitting the 14070 Portal Code signifies that:

 - You are the MRP for the majority of the patient’s longitudinal primary medical care, providing continuous comprehensive coordinated family practice services to your patients, and will continue to do so for the duration of that calendar year;

 - You are confirming your doctor-patient relationship with your existing patients through a standardized conversation or ‘compact’; and,

 Submitting the 14071 Locum CLFP Portal Code signifies that you are a locum tenens working on a temporary basis for a CLFP who has submitted 14070 and is away from practice.
 As per the GPSC Preamble, a locum tenens is defined as a physician with appropriate credentials who substitutes on a temporary basis for another physician who is away from practice.

 Chronic Disease Management